ivre/ivre/doc/README.md

     serving static files and run a Python-based CGI), although a test web server is now distributed with IVRE (`ivre httpd`).

+  * [Dokuwiki](https://www.dokuwiki.org/) or another Wiki to use as a notepad.
+Dokuwiki can also be used to display the documentation.

   * a web browser (successfully tested with recent versions of [Firefox](https://www.mozilla.org/firefox/) and [Chromium](http://www.chromium.org/)).